gctools-outilsgc/aurora-website/src/docs/en/component/system-messaging.md

 In addition to Bootstrap default alerts, Aurora uses custom icon alerts for different types of message contexts.

 Use the `.alert-icon` class to create the custom icon alert.
 The custom icon alert includes both a `.icon` section and a `.message` section.
-Your icon can be added to the `<div>.icon`.
+Your icon can be added to the `<div>`.

  <div class="alert-icon alert-danger" role="alert">
   <div class="icon" aria-hidden="true">